oskar-st/misamisa/static/README.md

 ## Troubleshooting

-### CSS Not Updating
+### CSS/JS Not Updating
-- Make sure to run `npm run build` after SCSS changes
+- Make sure to run `npm run build` after SCSS/JS changes
 - Check that import paths are correct in main SCSS files
-- Verify compiled CSS files exist in `dist/css/`
+- Verify compiled CSS and JS files exist in `dist/css/` and `dist/js/`

 ### Build Errors
 - Check SCSS syntax (missing semicolons, brackets, etc.)
+- Check JavaScript syntax and imports
-- Verify import paths are correct
+- Verify import paths are correct in both SCSS and JS files
-- Look for undefined variables or mixins
+- Look for undefined variables or mixins in SCSS
 - Make sure all dependencies are installed

 ### Performance
-- Use compressed CSS in production: `npm run build`
+- Use compressed CSS and JS in production: `npm run build`
 - Consider using source maps only in development
 - Optimize images and other assets